AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

 Lesson 4: Imparting movement with Drivers
 =========================================

-Here's an AnyScript file to start on if you have not completed the previous lesson: :download:`*demo.lesson4.any* <Downloads/demo.lesson4.any>`.
+.. note:: Here's an AnyScript file to start on if you have not completed the
+    previous lesson: :download:`*demo.lesson4.any* <Downloads/demo.lesson4.any>`.

 |ModelView Arm2D initial load|